-The Office of Government Relations publishes a weekly e-newsletter, the AAAS Policy Alert, which provides an inside look at policies affecting science and technology and the S&T community to AAAS members.
-AAAS members may sign up to receive the alert on https://myprofile.aaas.org/ in the Contact Preferences Section.
+Looking for highlights from this week in science policy?
+This page features selections from the AAAS Policy Alert, a weekly e-newsletter which provides an inside look at policies affecting science and technology and the S&T community to AAAS members.
+AAAS members may sign up to receive the alert on their AAAS Profile in the Contact Preferences Section.

 April 13, 2021